 How often do you read emails that begin, "Dear Member"?

 You might segment your email audiences by the type of customer they are (member, subscriber, user, etc.), but it shouldn't be the first thing recipients see in your company messages.
 Personalizing the greeting of your emails with your contacts' first names grabs the attention of each reader right away.
+For HubSpot users, this is called a personalization token, and creating one looks like this:

 Don't worry, personalizing an email's greeting line with 50 recipients' names doesn't mean you'll have to manually write and send 50 different emails from now on.
 Many email marketing tools today allow you to configure the greeting of your email campaign so that it automatically sends with the name of the people on your contact list -- so everyone is getting a personal version of the same message.